ADOPTION APPLICATION AND PROCESS

 Q: We're not ready to adopt a dog or cat at this exact moment, but can we submit an application ahead of time?

 A: Yes!
 You can submit an application for approval at any time, you do not need to have a specific dog or cat in mind.
 We can talk with you to find out what kind of dog or cat you're looking for.
 When the time is right, we will already have your approved application on file.
+If you go this route, please reach out to us when you see a new listing you are interested in.

 Q: Can you 'cat test' your dogs or 'dog test' your cats?